 Lynchburg is home to some fantastic parks.
 Each one has its own unique highlights and features, but all of them are perfect places to spread out a blanket and have a picnic this summer!
 Bonus points if you make it to all of the parks before the summer ends!

-Riverfront Park is home to a zero-depth fountain that is sure to provide endless entertainment for your children.
+Riverfront Park is home to a spray ground that is sure to provide endless entertainment for your children.
 After your picnic is done, stop by Maylynn’s Creamery Downtown for a sweet treat for the ride home!
-For families that enjoy sports, Peaks View Park is a great place to go walking, or play a family game of kickball or soccer on one of the fields.
+For families that enjoy sports, Peaks View Park is a great place to go walking or play a family game of kickball or soccer on one of the fields.
 Miller Park is home to a public pool, and Ivy Creek Park is a great place for everyone to go fishing.

 Learn Our History

-The museum is open Monday-Saturday 10 a.m to 4 p.m., and Sunday noon to 4 p.m.
+The museum is open Monday, Thursday-Saturday 10 a.m. to 4 p.m., and Sunday noon to 4 p.m.
 Admission to the museum is free.

-Riverside Park is home to many things.
-Tennis courts, gazebos, history displays and even a train!
-It’s also home to Lynchburg’s Sprayground, a 1,900 square foot area that is the perfect place for kids to go crazy in the summer months.
+Riverside Park is home to many things like tennis courts, gazebos, history displays, and even a train!
+It’s also home to Lynchburg’s Sprayground, a 1,900-square-foot area that is the perfect place for kids to go crazy in the summer months.
 (Parents, too, when the weather is hot enough!).
+And, it’s one of Lynchburg’s easy family summer activities.
+The spray-ground is open daily all summer long.